iamarkadyt/q3maps/README.md

 * `target_speaker` sound blocking depends on the `vis` data!
 * `Cluster Portals` have to be around 16 units thick; otherwise bots start getting stuck.
 * `ERROR: Tried parent` appears when some geometry on the map seems to be very complex for bspc.
 Binary search the map with huge botclip/playerclip brush (covering the entire map) for problematic areas.
+* If you have renamed game directory and gtkRadiant wont launch, go to radiant directory > games and delete `q3.game` file.

 # Useful Shortcuts